Keto Gingerbread Cottage Cheese Pancakes with Coconut Flour

 A: If the batter is too thick, add a small amount of water or milk to reach the desired consistency.
 Be careful not to add too much liquid.

-Q: Can I use almond flour instead of coconut flour?
+Q: What can I use instead of coconut flour?

 Keto Gingerbread Cottage Cheese Pancakes with Coconut Flour